-Over the stile and along the path to our characterful and rustic John's Hut, sitting in its own paddock by the millpond.
-The larger of our two glamping accommodations (17x6ft), it is comfortably equipped for longer stays.
-The small double bed, tucked away at the end of the hut, has a supportive mattress and is dressed in a pretty pink cotton ticking with an all season hypoallergenic duvet made from 100% grade A long-fibre Mulberry silk.
-The blue Hungarian dresser is thoughtfully stocked with all that you will need for your stay; a trug of cutlery, crockery, glasses, utensils.
-Wood is provided for the small Salamander stove that will keep you toasty warm ... in the mornings, boil the kettle on the top, throw open the stable door and watch the ducks on the millpond (there is also an electric kettle and toaster).
-Later, sit at the pine table overlooking the chestnut tree with a pot of tea, slice of homemade cake and a board game taken from the wooden box.
+Over the stile and along the path to the characterful and rustic John's Hut.
+Sitting in its own paddock by the millpond it is the larger of the two glamping accommodations (17x6ft), and comfortably equipped for a longer stay.
+A small double bed, tucked away at the end of the hut, has a supportive mattress and dressed in a pretty pink cotton ticking with an all season hypoallergenic duvet made from 100% grade A long-fibre Mulberry silk.
+The blue Hungarian dresser is thoughtfully stocked with all you need; a trug of cutlery, crockery, glasses, utensils, kettle and toaster.
+Wood is provided for the small Salamander stove that keeps your evenings toasty warm ... in the mornings throw open the stable door and watch the millpond's ducks.
+Later, sit at the pine table overlooking the chestnut tree with a pot of tea, a slice of homemade cake and a board game taken from the wooden box.

+What else?
 There is a fire pit, with a tripod grill.
-A Rocket stove is also available to use, small pieces of wood will have to be prepared if required for a charge of £5 a bucket.
-Why not enjoy sizzling some sausages and enjoy a glass of wine whilst chasing stars under our exceptional night skies!
-There is a 'belly box' under the hut with rugs and blankets and in the green sideboard under the awning you will find cooking equipment.
-Through the gate, on the grass by the millpond and under the trees is a table and chairs as well as a relaxing hammock chair and in the summer a day bed.
-Less than two minutes from the hut and situated in the mill yard is a bright and clean washroom with a shared flushing loo and hot shower.
-The important stuff: Bath towels and linen are provided.
-For each night booked a bucket of wood for the fire pit and Salamander stove is provided, if you require a re-fill there is a £5 charge.
+A Rocket stove is available to borrow, small pieces of wood have to be chopped and will be charged at £5 a bucket.
+Under the hut you will find a 'belly box' with rugs and blankets, as well as a selection of fireside cooking equipment.
+Why not enjoy sizzling some sausages and enjoy a glass of wine whilst chasing stars under our exceptionally dark night skies!
+Through the gate and under the trees by the millpond is a table and chairs as well as a relaxing hammock chair and in the summer an antique day bed.
+Less than two minutes from the hut is a bright and clean washroom situated in the mill yard with a flushing loo and hot shower solely for your use.
+Bath towels and linen are provided.
+For each night booked two buckets of wood are provided for the fire pit.
+Enough wood, cut into small pieces, for the stove is provided for your stay.
+Additional wood is available.

 why not cook BREAKFAST?

-John's Hut guests can enjoy a 'help yourself' breakfast, as can guests who have booked both huts.
-It's a little different to Miller's Hut, but tasty all the same!
-A cool bag with breakfast supplies, including homemade bread, jams, muesli, yoghurt, fruit, milk and juice will be left on the fridge in the stable for you so that you can prepare and enjoy at your leisure!
-You will find cupboard essentials in John's Hut to get you started, including tea, coffee, hot chocolate, sugar, salt & pepper, cooking oil, pasta, porridge oats as well as marshmallows for the fire.
+We do provide a help-yourself breakfast for John's Hut and Miller's Hut guests to enjoy as part of your stay.
+A cool bag with breakfast supplies, including homemade bread, jams, muesli, yoghurt, fruit, milk and juice will be left on the fridge in the stable for you to prepare and enjoy at leisure!
+You will find cupboard essentials in John's Hut to get you going, including tea, coffee, hot chocolate, sugar, salt & pepper, cooking oil, pasta, porridge oats as well as marshmallows for the fire.
 (The hut is not connected to water, however there is a butt of water and all you need to wash up.
 There are also washing up facilities by the stable.
-Fresh water comes out of the taps by the stable and porch for drinking and cooking.)
+Fresh water comes out of the taps by the stable for drinking and cooking.)

 the HUT'S industrial history.